mulle-nat/MulleScionHTMLPreprocessor/README.md

 ## Usage

+> Preprocessor support is available starting with MulleScion version 1859.

 Instantiate `[[MulleScionHTMLPreprocessor new] autorelease]` and install it with `-[MulleScionParser setPreprocessor:]`.
 Now you can call `-[MulleScionParser template]` to get the pre-processed and parsed template.